MensurOwary/spring-boot-security-oauth2-example/README.md

                 .refreshTokenValiditySeconds(REFRESH_TOKEN_VALIDITY_SECONDS);
     }
 ```
 - Here scopes are simply contract between AuthenticationServer and ResourceServer.
 They can be anything.
 They are akin to Spring Security's User Roles.
 Based on them we can make some evaluations like forbidding the users to delete a resource if they have no 'delete' scope.
+[More on scopes](http://www.zakariaamine.com/2018-03-01/using-oauth2-in-spring-scopes)

 - Grant Types on [OAuth Website](https://oauth.net/2/grant-types/), [AlexBilbie](https://alexbilbie.com/guide-to-oauth-2-grants/), [Okta on Implicit Type](https://developer.okta.com/blog/2018/05/24/what-is-the-oauth2-implicit-grant-type), [Okta on Authorization Code](https://developer.okta.com/blog/2018/04/10/oauth-authorization-code-grant-type)